-We had cash and cash equivalents of \$115.8 million \$103.9 million as of June 30, 2023 September 30, 2023, which consisted of checking account and money market funds.
-Historical fluctuations in interest rates have not been significant for us, and we believe a hypothetical 10% change in interest rates during any of the periods presented would not have had a material effect on our consolidated financial statements included in Part I, Item 1 of this Quarterly Report.
-We had no outstanding debt as of June 30, 2023 September 30, 2023.
+We had cash There have been no material changes to our market risk during the three months ended March 31, 2024.
+For a discussion of our exposure to market risk, refer to the section titled "Quantitative and cash equivalents of \$103.9 million as of September 30, 2023, which consisted of checking account and money market funds.
+Historical fluctuations in interest rates have not been significant for us, and we believe a hypothetical 10% change in interest rates during any of the periods presented would not have had a material effect on our consolidated financial statements Qualitative Disclosures About Market Risk" included in Part I, II - Item 1 of this Quarterly Report.
+We had no outstanding debt as of September 30, 2023.
 To minimize risk in the future, we intend to maintain our portfolio of cash equivalents in institutional market funds that are composed of U.S. Treasury and U.S. Treasury-backed repurchase agreements or short-term U.S. Treasury securities.